zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2024-12-12】[pontusab / cursor.directory](https://github.com/pontusab/cursor.directory) - Find the best cursor rules for your framework and language
 * 【2024-12-09】[anthropics / anthropic-quickstarts](https://github.com/anthropics/anthropic-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Anthropic API
 * 【2024-12-09】[530051970 / zenith-cloudkit](https://github.com/530051970/zenith-cloudkit) - Some tools for cloud developers
 * 【2024-12-08】[aradzie / keybr.com](https://github.com/aradzie/keybr.com) - The smartest way to learn touch typing and improve your typing speed.